The three main components of the Innovation Programme are:

 - Team mentoring by our committee members

-Applications for the Innovation Programme 2020/21 are now closed.
+We just completed the Innovation Programme 2020/21 and are now preparing for the next round, starting Michaelmas 2021.
 You can register interested in the next programme via the form below.